tw2113/thinthemichael-sculpin/source/playlist.md

 * The Bright Light - Tanya Donelly
 * Helena Beat - Foster The People
 * When Worlds Collide - Powerman 5000
+* Killing In The Name - Rage Against The Machine
+* From Out Of Nowhere - Faith No More
+* Rise - Public Image Ltd.
+* Take It Off - The Donnas
+* Heartbeats - Royal Teeth